-To accommodate various skills and fitness levels, participating walkers can meet up with the walk at various designated points along the route.
-Princeton, Kingston and South Bound Brook are three suggested intermediate spots where you might consider joining in or tailing off.
+To accommodate various skills and fitness levels, participating walkers can meet up with the walk at various designated points along the route where you might consider joining in or tailing off.
 We post a schedule of times where we anticipate the group will be passing various locations so you can plan ahead.
 You might want to consider setting a shorter walk objective of, say, 1 mile, 3 miles, 5 miles, 10 miles or 25 miles.
 It will be the responsibility of the walker to find transportation back to their home or starting point, although we hope to benefit again this year by the excellent support of the East Coast Greenway, which provided rides and assistance last year.
 The route is designed to promote the use of public transportation, such as NJ Transit trains, to assist you in getting to the event and back home.

 Why are you doing this type of event?